apache/singa/README.md

   * `czmq` (Mozilla Public License Version 2.0)
   * `zookeeper` (Apache 2.0)

+We have tested SINGA on Ubuntu 12.04, Ubuntu 14.01 and CentOS 6.
 You can install all dependencies into `$PREFIX` folder by

     ./thirdparty/install.sh all $PREFIX